-- 1. the issuance of public key qualified certificates1 for electronic signatures and seals, including registration of subscribers2, certification of public keys and rekey, - 2. the revocation and suspension of certificates, - 3. the issuance of electronic timestamp tokens, certificate status tokens, data validation tokens3,

-4. qualified electronic registered delivery service4.
+- 1. the issuance of public key qualified certificates1 for electronic signatures and seals, including registration of subscribers2, certification of public keys and rekey, - 2. the revocation and suspension of certificates, - 3. the issuance of electronic timestamp tokens, certificate status tokens, data validation tokens3, - 4. qualified validation and preservation service, - 5. qualified electronic registered delivery service.